At a Glance: Best AR-15 Gas Blocks

 - OUR TOP PICK: ODIN Works AR15 low profile gas block

-- SLR Rifleworks AR15 Sentry adjustable set screw gas block
+- OUR TOP PICK: SLR Rifleworks AR15 Sentry adjustable set screw gas block

 - BEST BUDGET OPTION: Superlative Arms AR15 adjustable gas block